Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to Electron Detachment Problem: Theory and Computational Details

 For ionized states, the $\hat{L}_{k}$ operator is defined as,

-For the calculation of IP, it is sufficient to solve either Eq. \ref{eqn12} or Eq. \ref{eqn15}.
-However, the calculation of the transition property requires the calculation of both.
-Equations~(\ref{eqn12}) and~(\ref{eqn15}) are generally solved using Davidson’s iterative diagonalization technique~\cite{HIRAO1982246}.
-In the IP-EOM-CCSD approximation the Eq. \ref{eqn12} and Eq. \ref{eqn15}. are truncated up to the second term.
-The so-called "sigma" equation construction scales as iterative $\mathcal{O}(n^5)$ with the storage requirement similar to the ground state CCSD method.
-In the IP-EOM-CCSDT method, the Eq. \ref{eqn12} and Eq. \ref{eqn15}. are truncated up to the third term.
-The EOM diagonalization process scales iteratively as $\mathcal{O}(n^7)$, with an additional $\mathcal{O}(n^5)$ storage requirement for the three-body EOM amplitudes.
-The programmable expressions for the IP-EOM-CCSDT method have been provided in the supporting information
+For the calculation of IP, it is sufficient to determine either the right or the left eigenvectors of the similarity-transformed Hamiltonian.
+However, the evaluation of transition properties generally requires both sets of eigenvectors.
+Equation ~(\ref{eqn13}) is generally solved using Davidson iterative diagonalization technique~\cite{HIRAO1982246}.
+Within the IP-EOM-CCSD approximation, Eqs.~\ref{eqn12} and \ref{eqn15} are truncated after the second term.
+The construction of the so-called ``sigma'' vectors scales as $\mathcal{O}(n^5)$, with a storage requirement comparable to that of the ground-state CCSD method.
+In the IP-EOM-CCSDT method, Eqs.~\ref{eqn12} and \ref{eqn15} are truncated after the third term.
+The resulting EOM diagonalization procedure exhibits a computational scaling of $\mathcal{O}(n^7)$, and requires an additional $\mathcal{O}(n^5)$ storage for the three-body EOM amplitudes.
+The programmable expressions for the relativistic IP-EOM-CCSDT method are provided in the Supporting Information.